Indigent Defense: Request for Court Appointed Atty

 You can request a court appointed attorney at the time you meet with the Magistrate shortly after your arrest.
 If, at this time, you do not know whether you will be able to hire your own attorney, you may wait and make this decision at a later time.

-If your choose to wait, and it turns out you are unable to hire you own attorney, you can request a court appointed attorney through the online Indigent Defense Portal before your first court date (link below) or at any required court appearance.
+If your choose to wait, and it turns out you are unable to hire your own attorney, you can request a court appointed attorney by applying in person at the Indigent Defense Office (address listed at the top of the page) or at any required court appearance.

 If you remain in jail and would like to request a court appointed attorney, you may submit a REQUEST FOR COURT APPOINTED ATTORNEY using the Kiosk located with the jail.